bazel-contrib/SIG-rules-authors/proto-grpc.md

-The use of [Protobuf](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io) with [Bazel](https://bazel.build) is a particularly common scenario, since these three technologies provide a complimentary base of build, serialisation and remote-call upon which to build complex systems and products.
+The use of [Protobuf](https://developers.google.com/protocol-buffers) and [gRPC](https://grpc.io) with [Bazel](https://bazel.build) is a particularly common scenario, since these three technologies provide a complimentary base of build, serialization and remote-call upon which to build complex systems and products.
 This document summarizes the current state of the Protobuf/gRPC Bazel ecosystem and gives advice on getting started when you are looking to integrate one of these tools into your project.